 We Are All the Same in the Dark / Julia Heaberlin

-Only one interesting ever happened in Odette Tucker’s north Texas town—a grisly murder, long unsolved, that seems to haunt everybody who lives there.
+Only one interesting thing ever happened in Odette Tucker’s north Texas town—a grisly murder, long unsolved, that seems to haunt everybody who lives there.
 Odette’s own personal memento of the crime is limb loss: She ran in front of a car while fleeing the scene.
 Now, 10+ years later, she’s a rookie deputy who lacks the common sense to let this tragic case stay cold.
 Once Odette warms it up, things quickly progress from hot to scalding.

 Released last summer to near-universal raves, We Are All the Same has crowd-pleasing plot twists and a cinematic sweep.
 If you only have time for one of the books in this post, make it this one.